Jamming and flocking in the restricted active Potts model: Hydrodynamic theory

 \section{Hydrodynamic theory}

-In this section, we formulate the hydrodynamic continuum theory for the microscopic restricted APM.
-From the microscopic hopping and flipping rates, we derive the master equation for the probability density function $\rho_\sigma({\bf x};t)$ for a particle to be at the position ${\bf x}$ and in the state $\sigma$ at the time $t$.
-We only keep the first-order terms in the $|{\bf m}_i| \ll \rho_i$ expansion in the flipping rate~\eqref{flipeq}.
-We obtain the hydrodynamic equations in Appendix~\ref{hydro}, for ${\rm MPS} = 1$:
+In this section, we formulate the hydrodynamic continuum theory for the microscopic rAPM.
+From the microscopic hopping and flipping rates, we derive the equation for the probability density function $\rho_\sigma({\bf x};t) \sim \langle n_i^\sigma(t) \rangle$ for a particle to be at the position ${\bf x}$, corresponding to the site $i$, and in the state $\sigma$ at the time $t$.
+We keep only the first-order terms in the $|{\bf m}_i| \ll \rho_i$ expansion of the flipping rate~\eqref{flipeq}.
+To represent the different hopping restrictions, we introduce a function $f(\rho)$ where $\rho$ is the total density at the arrival position.
+The form of this function is $f(\rho) = 1 - \ess \rho$ for $\ess = 1/{\rm MPS}$, and $f(\rho) = \exp(-s\rho)$ for the soft-core rAPM where $s=2\beta U$.
+In Appendix~\ref{hydro}, we derive the hydrodynamic equations: